apearce/react-shadow-root/README.md

 | `name` | `String` | `styles` | Sets the name of the slot. |

 ## Notes
-- A minimum of React 16 is required
+- A minimum of React 16 is required.
 - Not all browsers support the shadow DOM.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#Browser_compatibility) for current browser support.
 - Not all HTML elements support the shadow DOM.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow#Elements_you_can_attach_a_shadow_to) for more information.
-- It has been tested with the 'new' Context API and it worked fine.
-It has not been tested with the legacy API.
+- It has been tested with the Context API introduced in React 16.3.0 and it worked fine.
+It has not been tested with the previous API.